Incredibly horny, for lack of birthday sex, I lie on my bed, alone..

 After many years of practising yoga, I recently learned how to hold everything in, gathering the torso for strength, gathering in the ribs, tucking in the stomach, containing the lungs, the heart, the centre of the human.

-It may have been his English or it may have been his erection but Eddie keeps going, “I eat your sweaty pulse.”
+It may be his English or it may have be his erection but Eddie keeps going, “I eat your sweaty pulse.”

 “Do you want to keep going or are you tired now?”